Some things need to change. How to publish a book is one.

 UNITED HOUSE is unique among publishing options because we are a membership-based publishing house.
 We do not offer the pay advance/require authors to pays us back, and we also eliminate the need for a literary agent—leaving the author with more immediate commission in the end.
 We have a membership fee for the duration of publishing process, this covers the personalized author coaching calls, continual writing training services, and access to our author community for support throughout the journey.
 Once the book is released, there is no more membership fee.
 However, we continue to handle the royalty payments, distribution, bulk, and wholesale orders, etc.

 UNITED HOUSE Publishing royalty breakdown

 Since our company was designed by authors, the royalty is much higher than the standard in the industry.
-The royalty contract for all UNITED HOUSE authors on print books is 50% of the net profit, and on eBooks, it is 75% of the net profit from the distributors.
+The royalty contract for all UNITED HOUSE authors on print books and eBooks is 50% of the net profit from the distributors.
 So, it is a good fit for writers who have an average following (as we work with our authors to help them gain a following) and/or can’t afford to pay a large fee through a pay-to-publish company.

 How traditional publishing houses work